rhyek/nestjs-practical-example/article/article.md

 });
 ```

 Great!
-As you can see, we are mocking the `TodoRepository` dependency for our service.
+As you can see, we are mocking the `TodoRepository` dependency for our `TodoService`.
 Remember that unit tests should be independent of one another and execution order shouldn't matter.
 Also, every test has it's own mock setup.

 Now when we run our tests with `npm run test`, we should see the following output: